 The survey yields annual results as average of the whole year.
+Since 2007 the survey is providing quarterly and annual results.
 The resident population comprises persons registered as residing in one of the communes.

 There is no specific legislation making it compulsory to provide information for the survey.
 Participation is therefore voluntary.